Kip Wells: Washington Nationals (2009)

-Cincinnati Reds
+Cincinnati Reds (2009)

-On July 9, 2009, Wells signed a deal with Cincinnati Reds Triple A affiliate, the Louisville Bats.

-In August Wells was promoted to the Reds once again pitching in major league baseball.
+On July 9, 2009, Wells signed a minor league contract with the Cincinnati Reds, and was assigned to their Triple-A affiliate, the Louisville Bats.
+In August, Wells was recalled to Cincinnati's major league roster.
 The Reds used Wells in the role of a long reliever as well as a fill-in starter.

-On February 13, 2010 the Cincinnati Reds re-signed Wells to a minor league deal with an invitation to spring training.

-On April 2, 2010, Wells was released by the Reds.
+On February 13, 2010, the Cincinnati Reds re-signed Wells to a minor league contract that included an invitation to spring training.
+He was released by the Reds organization on April 2.

 Long Island Ducks

-On July 14, 2010, he signed with the Long Island Ducks.
+On July 14, 2010, Wells signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+In 5 starts for the team, he posted a 2–2 record and 4.00 ERA with 23 strikeouts across 27 innings pitched.

-Arizona Diamondbacks

-On March 24, 2011, Wells signed a minor league deal with the Arizona Diamondbacks.
-Wells never pitched an inning for the D'Backs AAA system.
+On March 24, 2011, Wells signed a minor league contract with the Arizona Diamondbacks.
+However, he never appeared in a game for the organization.

-Chicago White Sox

-Wells hired Burton Rocks as his agent and on April 6, 2012, Wells agreed to a minor league deal with the Chicago White Sox but subsequently agreed to a mutual release on April 16, 2012.
+Wells hired Burton Rocks as his agent and on April 6, 2012, Wells agreed to a minor league contract with the Chicago White Sox, but subsequently agreed to a mutual release on April 16.

-San Diego Padres
+San Diego Padres (2012)

 On May 8, 2012, Wells agreed to a minor league contract with the San Diego Padres.

-Wells had his contract purchased by the major league club on June 25, 2012.
-On June 26, Wells started his first major league game since 2009 against the Houston Astros.
-On August 3, 2012, the Padres designated Wells for assignment.
-Wells accepted the assignment to Triple-A Tucson after clearing waivers.
-Wells posted a 2-4 record and a 4.58 ERA in 7 starts for the Padres.
+Wells had his contract purchased by the Padres on June 25.
+The next day, Wells started his first major league game since 2009 against the Houston Astros.
+On August 3, the Padres designated Wells for assignment.
+Wells accepted an outright assignment to the Triple-A Tucson Padres after clearing waivers.
+Wells posted a 2–4 record and a 4.58 ERA with 19 strikeouts in 7 starts for the Padres.
 The highlight of his time with the Padres was his seven shutout innings in a start in Coors Field, but his 0.95 strikeout-to-walk ratio and 1.4 home runs per nine innings hurt his overall results.

 Los Angeles Angels of Anaheim

-On April 13, 2013, Wells agreed to a minor league deal with the Los Angeles Angels of Anaheim.
-Wells was released after six starts.
+On April 13, 2013, Wells agreed to a minor league contract with the Los Angeles Angels of Anaheim.
+Wells was released after six starts for the Triple-A Salt Lake Bees.

-On November 10, 2013, Wells announced his retirement at the age of 36.
+On November 10, 2013, Wells announced his retirement from professional baseball at the age of 36.

 Coaching career

-In 2016, he was named the pitching coach for the Rancho Cucamonga Quakes, the Los Angeles Dodgers Class-A affiliate in the California League.
+In 2016, Wells was named the pitching coach for the Rancho Cucamonga Quakes, the Los Angeles Dodgers' Single-A affiliate in the California League.
 He left his position with the Dodgers organization after the 2017 season.